15 Places in the United States That Feel Like Europe

 Where to stay: Marram

-The Danish surfing hot spot Klitmøller—aka “Cold Hawaii”—may be a little too far away for the time being, but Montauk is just a three-hour drive from Manhattan: Bed down at Marram, a 96-room boutique hotel on the water south of Shadmoor State Park.
-Tackle the waves with world-class surfers via the hotel’s on-site Engstrom Surf school, or opt for something more low key, like a morning meditation or self-guided nature walk.
+To feel like you’re catching waves in Danish surf spot Klitmøller—aka “Cold Hawai‘i”—without the flight, head to Montauk.
+It’s roughly three hours by car or train from Manhattan.
+Bed down at Marram, a 96-room boutique hotel on the water south of Shadmoor State Park.
+Tackle the waves with world-class surfers via the hotel’s on-site Engstrom Surf school, or opt for something more low-key, like a morning meditation or self-guided nature walk.

 10. Catalina Island, California